Dog dental hygiene and how to clean your dog's teeth

-Discover our guide to keeping your dog's teeth and mouth clean.
+Here’s our guide to fixing your dog’s bad breath and keeping their teeth and mouth clean.

 When should you start brushing your dog's teeth?

-• It's a good idea to introduce your dog to having their teeth brushed when they’re a puppy.
-For dogs of any age, toothbrushing needs to be introduced in a gradual and positive way
+• if possible, introduce your dog to having their teeth brushed when they’re a puppy.
+For dogs of any age, tooth brushing needs to be introduced in a gradual and positive way.

-• During your next session, go back a stage to when your dog was comfortable and practise that step slowly and gradually before progressing again
+• during your next session, go back a step in the tooth-brushing process to when your dog was relaxed and comfortable.
+Practise that step slowly and gradually before progressing again.

-• If you're struggling to brush your dog's teeth or they show any signs of being worried, speak to your vet or seek support from a qualified behaviourist.
+• if you're struggling to brush your dog's teeth or they show signs of being worried, speak to your vet or seek support from a qualified behaviourist.

 What should you use to brush your dog's teeth?

-• You can buy enzymatic dog toothpaste and a brush or rubber thimble from your vet/pet shop.
+You can buy enzymatic dog toothpaste and a brush or rubber thimble from your vet or pet shop.
 Enzymatic toothpaste helps break down plaque and reduces bad breath.
 They also come in enticing flavours like chicken or liver.

 Do you need to brush your dog's teeth?

-• Daily teeth brushing can help prevent the build-up of plaque and tartar which can lead to gingivitis and dental disease.
+If you’re able to, daily teeth brushing will help prevent the build-up of plaque and tartar on your dog’s pearly whites.
+These build-ups can lead to gingivitis and dental disease, so it’s worth doing.

 Possible signs of dental problems

-• red or swollen gums (gingivitis- A thin red line along the gum will indicate inflammation of the gums)
+• red or swollen gums (gingivitis- inflammation starts as a thin red line along the gum)

 Your vet will check your dog's teeth on a regular basis but if your dog shows any of these signs, seek veterinary advice.
 Many vet practices offer free dental clinics with their vet nurses or free nurse checks with pet care plans.

-2. In your other hand, hold a treat in front of your dog just below their nose.
+2. in your other hand, hold a treat in front of your dog just below their nose.
 As your dog reaches for the treat, slowly lower your hand holding the treat towards your open palm.
-As your dog places their chin across your open palm, mark that they got the behaviour right by saying 'yes' or 'good' and reward them.
+As your dog places their chin across your open palm, mark that they got the behaviour right by saying 'yes' or 'good,’ and reward them with the treat.

-3. Repeat this a few times and once your dog is getting it right, start to fade out the treat by repeating the steps with the same motion but with no treat in your hand.
+3. repeat this a few times.
+Once your dog is getting it right, start to fade out the treat in your hand by repeating the steps with the same motion but no treat.

-4. Reward them with a treat when they place their chin onto your palm.
-Once you have practiced this, start to fade out the moving hand by moving it less and less until you are able to present just your palm and your dog will place their chin across it.
+4. reward them with a treat when they place their chin onto your palm.
+This time, get the treat from your pocket or a treat pouch instead of your hand.
+Once you've practised this, start to fade out the moving hand by moving it less and less.
+Do this until you’re able to present just your palm with your dog placing their chin across it.

-5. Reward your dog every time they get it right.
-Once they’ve got the hang of it you can add a verbal cue like ‘chin’, wait for a second, then present your palm for your dog to place their chin on.
-You can also start to increase the duration over sessions by waiting a second before marking and rewarding your dog.
+5. reward your dog each time they get it right.
+Once they’ve got the hang of it, add a verbal cue like ‘chin’, wait for a second, then present your palm for your dog to place their chin on.
+You can start to increase the duration over sessions by waiting a second before marking and rewarding your dog.

-• It's important to understand your dog's body language so you can tell when they're feeling uncomfortable or apprehensive.
+It's important to understand your dog's body language so you can tell when they're feeling uncomfortable or uncertain.
 Once they have mastered this you can get them used to having their mouth and teeth touched and cleaned.

 1